 - A supportive social environment that builds students’ self-awareness and their interest in others

-- An education that develops the essential humanity of each child and addresses the whole human being in body, soul, and spirit
+- An education that develops the essential humanity of each child and addresses the whole human being

-- Daily classes in the fine arts and practical arts that teach students to express themselves and to deal with the world with confidence
+- Daily classes in fine arts and practical arts that teach students to express themselves and to deal with the world with confidence